EUROPEAN SOCIETY FOR TRAUMA AND EMERGENCY SURGERY /

 4.3.
 Extraordinary General Assembly:

 4.3.1.
-The Executive Board is obliged, at the written request of at least one fifth of the total number of individual and institutional members, coming from at least five countries to convoke a General Assembly according to 4.2.2 within six weeks after the filing of the request.
+The Executive Board is obliged, at the written request of at least 10% of the total number of individual and institutional members to convoke a General Assembly according to 4.2.2 within six weeks after the filing of the request.
 It has to take place within three months.

 4.3.2.
 If the request according to 4.3.1 is not met, the members requesting may after this six weeks convoke a meeting themselves, determine the agenda and charge persons other than Executive Board members with the management and secretarial activities with regard to the meeting and the taking of minutes and to chair the General Assembly.
-It has to be convoked by means of an advertisement in at least one newspaper popular in the city/town where ESTES has its registered office and in the “European Journal of Trauma and Emergency Surgery”.
+It has to be convoked by means of an advertisement at least on the ESTES website and in the “European Journal of Trauma and Emergency Surgery”.
 To make amendments to the bylaws of the society in a General Assembly convoked by members, a copy of that proposal, in which the proposed amendment(s) are literally stated, must be pronounced in the convocation and be placed at least six weeks before the meeting is to be held, at a suitable location for the perusal of the members, and this copy shall remain at that location until after the conclusion of the day on which the meeting is held.

 4.3.3.
 An extraordinary General Assembly shall also take place as frequently as the Executive Board shall deem necessary.